Decelium/launchpad/NFT/README.md

         main();

-8. In the deploy script (i.e. `deploy.js`) you will need to put the API key you get from Infura, and the private key to your Ethereum wallet.
+    Replace `INFURA_API_KEY` with an Infura API key obtained from your Infura dashboard.
+Replace `YOUR_ETHEREUM_WALLET_PRIVATE_KEY` with your Ethereum wallet private key.
-10. Run the deploy script with `node deploy.js`.
-Copy the contract address which is printed out.
+2. Run the deploy script with `node deploy.js` in the project directory.
+If the deployment is successful, the first line output will be the contract address.
+Copy the contract address to the clipboard or to a temporary text file; it will be needed in subsequent steps.
-11. Import your tokens to MetaMask by opening MetaMask, selecting "Import Tokens", and entering the contract address.
+3. Import your tokens to MetaMask by opening MetaMask, selecting "Import Tokens", and entering the contract address.
 It should show that you have 0 ITM, which is correct since you haven't issued any tokens yet.

-### Write the HTML file
+### Create the web interface

-2. `cd` into `NFT/static`.
+1. `cd` into `NFT/static`.
-3. Within `static`, create a file called `index.html`, with the following contents.
+2. Within `static`, create a file called `index.html`, with the following contents.
 Replace `YOUR_CONTRACT_ADDRESS` with the contract address that was printed out when you deployed the Faucet contract.
 The data structure following `const NFTContractABI =` is the contents of the file `NFTContract_sol_Token.abi` that was created when you compiled the NFT contract.

         <!DOCTYPE html>
         <html lang="en">